-Aurrestions the west end of the square the avenue is continued to Fitzrov A complete avenue for foot pas-sengers, and a broad street way of eighty-feet-in-width-would_thus be formed; leading from the Main ment-House bridge; -- along Kent
+Distances for the proper planting of trees along four blocks the Street.
+It is suggested that in the lawers Richmond and Water near future Fitzroy Street should be carried across Government Dond and into the Brighton Road.
+A complete avenue for foot pas-scopers, and a broad street way of eighty feet in width would thus be formed, leading from the Main ment.-House bridge, -- along Kent

+SECRETARY

+Mrs. Walter Crane

+Mrs. Ansley Hicks

+Mr. Wilbur Daley

+...
+Mrs. Peter MacDonald

+Mr. James Munn

-Edward McKenna Mr. Wilbur Daley Mrs. Ansley Hicks Peter MacDonald Mr. James Munn Beatrice MacRae Arthur MacLauchlan
+Mrs. Beatrice MacRae

+Mrs. Arthur MacLauchian

+Montague East Mr. Edward McKenna

-Paul L. Reinhardt of Burling- | Magazi on, Wisconsin, one of the most progressive breeders of mink, iterestin has held many prominent-offical positions in various fur farm- Europe ing associations has recently re-turned from Europe.
-Those who atlended the International Fur start v Breeders' Conference at Char- German lottetown some years ago will remember Paul, particularly for his as in faith in Silver Fox and its event- hardly ual comeback.
-He has been one of are stil the principals in the advertising small t campaign carried on in the United States to restore the presige of seems Silver Fox and has pulled off some very fine advertising stunts A letter from Mr. Reinhardt which s published in a recent Black Fox Drill Shed, and Kent Street conlinued-along-the-shore-line-of-Government House grounds, a continuous street would then lead through the most beautiful part of the town, from the Esplanade to Victoria Park.
+Paul L. Reinhardt of Burling- | Magazi on.
+Wisconsin, one of the most of his progressive breeders of mink, teresting has held many prominent-offical positions in various fur farm- Europe ing associations has recently returned from Europe.
+Those who atlended the International Fur start v Breeders' Conference at Char- German lottetown some years ago will remember Paul, particularly for his as in faith in Silver Fox and its eventual comeback.
+He has been one of are stil the principals in the advertising small is campaign carried on in the United States to restore the prestige of seems Silver Fox and has pulled off some very fine advertising stunte A letter from Mr. Reinhardt which s published in a recent Black Fox

+Drill Shed, and Kent Street conlinued-slong-the-shore-line-of-Government House grounds, a continuous street would then lead through the most beautiful part of the town, from the Esplanade to Victoria Park.